Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 What's a Komuso Shift?

-The Komuso Shift looks like a dog whistle necklace, but it's not.
+The Komuso Shift looks like a dog whistle necklace, but it's actually nothing of the sort.
 When you blow through it, it's supposed to help control your exhale breathing for a total of 8 to 10 seconds in a way that doesn't make much noise at all.
-It's made of stainless steel and the pendant itself it two inches long.
+It's made of stainless steel and the pendant itself is two inches long.

 What's the Science Behind Komusho Shift?

 A 2018 article mentioned that during fast breathing, the parasympathetic nervous function becomes suppressed.
 When breathing is prolonged, the parasympathetic nervous system is activated.
 If the parasympathetic nervous system is somehow damaged, blood pressure is negatively impacted, as well as digestion and temperature control.
 The parasympathetic system helps energy conservation in the body and it does this by slowing down the heart rate.
 Another 2018 study came to this conclusion: "Resuming the work of Morgado-Valle, we can conclude with this reflection: Breath has patterns.
 Schemes create behavior.
 Breath is a behavior.
 Behavior represents the person.
 Breath reveals the person."
 A 2017 article mentioned that there is much evidence that slow, controlled breathing effectively preserves autonomic function and maximizes heart rate variability (and blood pressure) which in turn, increases health.

 My Komusho Shift Review